-There was no excess of adverse events or serious adverse events in participants randomized to the lifestyle intervention in any of the randomized trials.
-The DPP Trial and other RCTs specifically assessed myalgias, arthralgias, fractures, and other musculoskeletal complaints, and no significant increases were observed for participants in the lifestyle group.
+There was no excess rate of adverse events or serious adverse events in participants randomized to the lifestyle intervention in any of the randomized trials.
+The DPP Trial and other RCTs specifically assessed myalgias, arthralgias, fractures, and other musculoskeletal complaints potentially arising from lifestyle interventions, and no significant increases were observed for participants in the lifestyle group.